Thinker28/Thinker28/README.md

 ## Hey there 👋

-I'm Thinker28, a student interested in Competative Programming, machine learning, and cybersecurity.
+I'm Thinker28, a student interested in Competative Programming, Machine learning, and Cybersecurity.
 I'm always looking for new things to learn!
 You can reach me on discord at lotus#2251.

 <p align="center">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=Thinker28&count_private=true&theme=react&show_icons=true" />